hanhzf/authhub/docs/get-started.md

   * log is located at /opt/zen/logs/authhub.log

-### Try EAuth with docker image (within authhub-docker folder)
+### Try AuthHub with docker image (within authhub-docker folder)

    * cd authhub-docker, make sure Dockerfile is under this folder
-   * Follow this project's README doc to build docker images and run docker containers for EAuth
+   * Follow this project's README doc to build docker images and run docker containers for AuthHub

 ### Develop with virtualenv